 Hine's emerald dragonfly larva

 Once we have the eggs and they hatch into aquatic larvae, we assume the role of parent as we care for these “babies.”
 The larvae need to be constantly fed the right amount and right size of food as they grow.
 The water they grow in needs to be monitored to make sure they’re growing in a clean, healthy, regulated environment and to make sure no “bad guys” in the form of other predatory insects have gotten into the aquarium.
 This period is marked by trials and tribulations, and constant questioning about whether you’re doing the “right” thing.
 Am I feeding them enough?
 Should I be doing something differently?
 Just like parenting a child, often there is no clear-cut answer and you just do the best you can with the best knowledge you have.

 In June 2018 the District released its first captive-bred Hine's emerald dragonflies into the Des Plaines River Valley, which is their primary habitat in Illinois.

-So far we’ve helped raise 41 Hine’s larvae since 2016 and more are on the way every day.
-In June 2018 we were able to release the first 11 that successfully emerging as adults into the Des Plaines River Valley.
+Since 2016 we’ve received and helped raise 877 Hine's eggs and 155 Hine’s larvae, and more are on the way every day.
+Since 2016 we've assisted with the release of 150 adult dragonflies into the Des Plaines River Valley.
 As more larvae develop into adults, they too will be released into the Des Plaines River Valley, which is their primary habitat in Illinois.